 The humanitarian crisis of fast fashion begins in third world countries that offer cheap, underpaid labour at a mass scale.
 There have been several reports proving harsh working conditions and child labour in several factories employed by giants like Zara, H&M and GAP.

-Slow fashion, on the other hand, employs ethical labour and sourcing practices to ensure their consumers a final product of lasting value.
+Slow fashion, on the other hand, employs ethical labor and sourcing practices to ensure their consumers a final product of lasting value.
 These products are better in the long run because they,

-a) are made of ethically sourced materials which are less likely to get worn out quickly – this means that people are less likely to buy new clothes at as rapid a rate
+a) are made of ethically sourced materials that are less likely to get worn out quickly – this means that people are less likely to buy new clothes at as rapid a rate

-b) have better labour practices which translates into greater care for the quality of each individual product
+b) have better labor practices which translate into greater care for the quality of each individual product

 2. Fast Food:

 Another industry driven by human convenience is fast food.
 The rise of our infamous throwaway culture has its roots in fast food.
 Quick, cheap, and tasty defines the premise of every fast food marketing pitch.
 Noticeably, ‘sustainable’ or ‘healthy’ are tags that fast food never bothers itself with.
 Fast food chains pride themselves on being an instant solution, even though the industry has been actively contributing to plastic waste in landfills since its advent.